NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Project Scope Template

-The project management scope statement, otherwise known as a scope document, usually consists of the following elements:
+The project management scope statement (often called a scope document) usually consists of the following elements:

 Introduction